open-policy-agent/opa/docs/content/deployments.md

 ---
-title: Deployments
+title: Deployment
-kind: documentation
+kind: operations
-weight: 8
+weight: 1
 ---

 This document helps you get OPA up and running in different deployment